AGRINFO AGRINFO logo

 Countries being added

-It is proposed to add the following countries to the list (Annex -I):
+The following countries are added to the list (Annex -I):

 • Brazil: for exporting eggs.